 Medicare Tax FAQs

-Generally, if you are employed in the United States, you are required to pay the Medicare tax regardless of your or your employer’s citizenship.
-These taxes are deducted from each paycheck and your employer is required to deduct Medicare taxes even if you do not expect to qualify for Medicare benefits.
+Generally, if you are employed in the United States, you must pay the Medicare tax regardless of your or your employer’s citizenship or residency status.
+These taxes are deducted from each paycheck, and your employer is required to deduct Medicare taxes even if you do not expect to qualify for Medicare benefits.

 Tips are subject to Additional Medicare Tax in certain situations.
 If the amount of tips, when combined with other wages, exceeds the minimum threshold for Additional Medicare Tax, you have to pay the tax.